AledPeart/Aled-Garfield-Photography/TESTING.md

 ![Lighthouse screenshot](https://github.com/AledPeart/MS1-Aled-Garfield-Photography/blob/master/assets/images/lighthouse-test-pre.jpg)

-I implemented the following reccomendations made in the report:
+I implemented the following recommendations made in the report:
-1. Changing the colour of the text in the testemonial section of the homepage to increease the conrast and improve accesibility.
+1. Changing the colour of the text in the testimonial section of the homepage to increase the contrast and improve accessibility.
-2. Ammending the sub-heading on the introduction section on the homepage from a __h3__ to a __h2__ to improve the semantics of my HTML.
+2. Amending the sub-heading on the introduction section on the homepage from a __h3__ to a __h2__ to improve the semantics of my HTML.
-3. Adding __rel="noopener"__ to the all external links across the site to reduce the site's vunerability.
+3. Adding __rel="noopener"__ to all external links across the site to reduce the site's  vulnerability.
-4. Adding a __meta description__ tag to the __<head>__ element of each page to imnprove my SEO.
+4. Adding a __meta description__ tag to the __<head>__ element of each page to improve my SEO.

 Following these changes I re-ran the Lighthouse tests and the improved scores can be seen below